rishabhagr97/Knowledge/Nmap.md

 ```bash
 nmap -sL -n <IP Range>.
 ```
+To ignore Reverse DNS lookup use -n
+To force reverse DNS for offline hosts also use -R
 # Host Discovery
 There are 3 methods to do host discovery
 - ARP scan: This scan uses ARP requests to discover live hosts